loosenthedark/clipadvisor-flask-app/README.md

 #### Login/Registration page

-- The login link in the site's main `.navbar` simply brings the user to the login page illustrated above.
+- The login link in the site's main `.navbar` simply brings the user to the login page described above.
 If they're not already registered at this point, they will have to do so by leaving the login page via the 'Register Here' button at the foot of the login form.
 This will redirect them to the registration form, where they can enter their details (as with all forms across the site, all `input` fields here are required)
 <p align="center"><img src="docs/images/screenshots/clipadvisor-login-form.png" alt="Clipadvisor login form" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-registration-form.png" alt="Clipadvisor registration form" width="15%" height="auto"></p>